Some weighted fourth-order Hardy-Henon equations: Introduction

 where $0<s<N/2$ and $D_0^{s,2}(\mathbb{R}^N)$ is the space of all tempered distributions $u$ such that

 Here, as usual, $\widehat{u}$ denotes the (distributional) Fourier transform of $u$.
-It is well known that the extremal functions of bast constant $\mathcal{S}$ are given as the set functions which, up to translation, dilation and multiplication by a nonzero constant, coincide with $W(x)=(1+|x|^2)^{-(N-2s)/2}$.
-For $s=1$, Brezis and Lieb \cite{BrE85} asked the question whether a reminder term - proportional to the quadratic distance of the function $u$ to be the manifold $\mathcal{M}:=\{c\lambda^{(N-2s)/2}W(\lambda(x-z): z\in\mathbb{R}^N, c\in\mathbb{R}, \lambda>0\}$ - can be added to the right hand side of (\ref{bsics}).
-This question was answered affirmatively in the case $s=1$ by Bianchi and Egnell \cite{BE91}, and their result was extended later to the case $s=2$ in \cite{LW00} and the the case of an arbitrary even positive integer $N>2s$ in \cite{BWW03}, and the whole interval case $s\in (0,N)$ was proved in \cite{CFW13}.
+It is well known that the extremal functions of best constant $\mathcal{S}$ are given as the set functions which, up to translation, dilation and multiplication by a nonzero constant, coincide with $W(x)=(1+|x|^2)^{-(N-2s)/2}$.
+For $s=1$, Brezis and Lieb \cite{BrE85} asked the question whether a remainder term - proportional to the quadratic distance of the function $u$ to be the manifold $\mathcal{M}:=\{c\lambda^{(N-2s)/2}W(\lambda(x-z): z\in\mathbb{R}^N, c\in\mathbb{R}, \lambda>0\}$ - can be added to the right hand side of (\ref{bsics}).
+This question was answered affirmatively in the case $s=1$ by Bianchi and Egnell \cite{BE91}, and their result was extended later to the case $s=2$ by Lu and Wei \cite{LW00} and the the case of an arbitrary even positive integer $N>2s$ in \cite{BWW03}, and the whole interval case $s\in (0,N)$ was proved in \cite{CFW13}.
 Furthermore, R\u{a}dulescu et. al \cite{RSW02} gave the remainder term of Hardy-Sobolev inequality for exponent two.
 Wang and Willem \cite{wangwil} studied Caffarelli-Kohn-Nirenberg inequalities with remainder terms.
-Recently, Wei and Wu \cite{WW22} established the stability of the profile decompositions to a special case of the (CKN) inequality and also gave the reminder term.
+Recently, Wei and Wu \cite{WW22} established the stability of the profile decompositions to a special case of the (CKN) inequality and also gave the remainder term.

-As mentioned above, it is natural to establish (CKN) inequality (\ref{Pi}) with reminder terms in the radial space $D^{2,2}_{\alpha,rad}(\mathbb{R}^N)$ under the help of Theorem \ref{thmpwhl} when $\alpha$ is not even, as an analogous result to \cite{LW00}.
+As mentioned above, it is natural to establish (CKN) inequality (\ref{Pi}) with remainder terms in the radial space $D^{2,2}_{\alpha,rad}(\mathbb{R}^N)$ under the help of Theorem \ref{thmpwhl} when $\alpha$ is not a negative even integer, as an analogous result to \cite{LW00}.